 The Best Flapjacks.

 Becoming middle aged slipped right up on me much like a silent assasin.
-I remember finding my very first wrinkle……..I discovered it a friends house at a night in with the girls.
-I was incensed, outraged in fact but most of all SCARED.
-I ran round hysterically shoving my face at them all and quite frankly I am surprised that no one punched me in the throat.
+One dark night I remember finding my very first wrinkle……..I discovered it a friends house at a night in with the girls.
+Incensed and outraged but most of all SCARED, I ran round hysterically shoving my face at them all.
+Frankly I am surprised that no one punched me in the throat.
 Then followed a gradual cruel series of slackenings and general loss in all areas apart from bodymass.
 Only last week I found myself the proud owner of a turkey wattle.
 I spotted it out of the corner of my eye as I passed a mirror.
 I did a double take…..it wobbled……wtf is that??????
 If I look up for any length of time it hangs dangerously low for about twenty minutes afterwards……..
 Then I really wish somebody would punch me in the throat.

 Skipping on twenty years I now find that in reality all our girly nights always include in depth conversations of our health as all of us confide and obsess about our myriad of symptoms.
 Unable to know for sure what the F is going on with our bodies anymore.
 Is it new menopausal symptoms or something terminal????
 Oh how we are envious of those friendship groups with a doctor amongst them….I knew I should have gone to University……….
 Instead we are reduced to swapping anecdotes and trying to think up ways of getting hold of black market HRT……They can’t expect us to carry on in this state.
 My doctors just seems content to waft a menopausal pamphlet under my nose.
 She is obviously twenty six.
 We need hard drugs woman or at the very least a hair transplant……

-In an effort to remember what it felt to be childlike and fancy free without a raging hormone in sight.
-I have been researching hard to find THE best Flapjack recipe in the universe.
-I have great memories from childhood of fabulous flapjacks but it seems so often nowadays they are a little bland and mushy.
-A really good flapjack is right up there with my most favourite things to eat ever.
-For ages it has been on my to do list.
-I knew exactly what I wanted to create but hadn’t much of a clue where to start.
-So I embarked on this most important search and got through at least an acre of oats, never mind the five vats of butter (whatever a vat is..).
-But I can honestly say that it has been sooooo worth it.
-This recipe is about as good as Flapjacks get and I shall do my best to record it here for all posterity and menopausal women, especially the balding ones.
-I promise that one bite of one of these and all is well in the hair loss and turkey wattle world .
+In an effort to remember what it felt to be childlike without a raging hormone in sight.
+I have been researching hard to not only find out how to create an easy flapjack recipe but how to create THE best flapjacks recipe.
+I have great memories from childhood of incredible gooey, chewy flapjacks but it seems so often nowadays they are a little bland and mushy much like shop bought pancakes.
+A really good plain flapjack recipe is right up there with my most favourite things to eat.
+But I found that although flapjack ingredients tend to be the same in most recipes the ratios do not.
+So I embarked on this most important quest and got through an acre of oats (positively healthy), five vats of butter (whatever a vat is..) and litres of golden syrup.

 These flapjacks are crisp on the outside and chewy on the inside.
+Flapjack porn.
 Hard to achieve I know but these babies manage it effortlessly.
 Soft within they are heavily laced with an incredible toffee flavour.
 These Flapjacks are enough to stop you in your tracks even on the most stressful headless (or hairless) chicken (turkey) days.
-One bite of one of these is SERIOUS heaven.
+One bite is SERIOUS heaven.

 I began my search for the ultimate Flapjack on the Smitten Kitchen site.
 One of the most incredible food blogs out there.
 I had seen that she had a recipe for Chewy Granola Bars and that led me to hit upon the magic ratio of sugar, butter and syrup.
 She is a genius.

-It is a simple recipe consisting of melting the butter, syrup and sugar in a saucepan and then mixing the lush toffee like sauce into the oats.
-But here is the clever bit.
-I heat the sauce into a caramel.
-I just let it bubble away until it goes a slightly darker colour.
-You need to keep a close eye on it and be ready to whip it off the very second it starts to change.
-The result though is amazeballs.
-It starts to come up in thick bubbles and from then keep stirring until it begins to darken slightly.
+It is a simple recipe consisting of melting ingredients in a saucepan and then mixing the toffee syrup into the oats.
+I heat the sauce into a bit of a caramel.
+It starts to come up in thick bubbles (lava) and from then on you keep stirring.
 Err on the side of caution though and if you are not used to making caramel then leave it only twenty seconds once it starts bubbling.
 It’s quite hard to tell because the syrup is dark already.
-As a guide on a medium heat I would say about 90 seconds.
-But again if you haven’t made caramel before don’t push it.
-It can burn quite quickly and it is only with significant practice that you can get it right consistently .
-The dark brown SOFT sugar is already half way near a toffee flavour.
-I love a shortcut.
-They will still taste amazing even if you just let it bubble for twenty seconds.
+As a guide on a medium heat I would say about 40 seconds.
+The dark brown sugar (soft) is already half way near a toffee flavour so don’t sweat it.

 The Best Flapjacks